PMA and PMMA

 If you take a large amount or have a strong batch, you could overdose.

 PMA and PMMA can cause death.
-Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms (Emergency services are there to help and can provide instructions over the phone):

 • extremely high body temperature